oijkn/Docker-Raspberry-PI-Monitoring/README.md

 ## Hit the Star! :star:

-If you are planning to use this repo, please hit the star.
-Thanks!
+If you find this repository useful, please consider giving it a star.
+Your support is greatly appreciated! :pray:

 ## Introduction